tidwall/redraft/README.md

 $ redraft --consistency high
 ```

-Provides the highest level of durability and consistency.
+Provides the highest level of consistency.

 Leadership Changes
 ------------------

-In a Raft cluster only one the server can apply commands.
+In a Raft cluster only the leader can apply commands.
 If a command is attempted on a follower you will be presented with the response:

 ```
 SET x y